Isle of Wight Guru

 • Tav Cycles (near the Ryde ferry port)

-• RouteFifty7 (near Shanklin railway)
+• RouteFifty7 (near Shanklin railway and Lower Hyde Holiday Park)

 • Wight Bike (Merstone, near Arreton)